 Laminated Fabric: Laminated fabrics are like oilcloth, except they’re made with cotton instead of plastic.
 They behave more like traditional fabric than other vinyl materials; it’s soft and flexible without the stiffness that comes from other options.

 Pleather: Synthetic alternatives to leather offer a range of textures, colors, weights that mimic the look and feel of the authentic hide.
-This is without expense or ethical concerns.
+This is without the expense or ethical concerns.

-When it comes to craft vinyl, don’t confuse the adhesive material with regular fabric.
+When it comes to crafting vinyl, don’t confuse the adhesive material with regular fabric.
 Craft vinyl is a creative option for embellishing projects such as sewing but should not be used when you need to sew itself.
 Instead, iron-on and sticker options are available that work better in some cases.

 What Can I Use It For?